HariMalode/TE-Sem6-Endsem-Notes/DSBDA/UNIT3.md

 The three characteristics of big data, often referred to as the "3 Vs," are Volume, Velocity, and Variety:

 1. **Volume**:
    - Volume refers to the vast amount of data generated and collected from various sources.
 Big data involves datasets that are too large to be processed using traditional data processing techniques.
 The sheer volume of data presents challenges in terms of storage, processing, and analysis.
+As size of data is large so it needs to be broken into manageable chunks.

 2. **Velocity**:
    - Velocity refers to the speed at which data is generated, collected, and processed in real-time or near-real-time.
 With the proliferation of IoT devices, social media platforms, sensors, and other sources, data is being generated at an unprecedented rate.
 Big data systems need to handle high-velocity data streams efficiently to enable timely analysis and decision-making.